-– Treatment of tuberculosis, in combination with other antituberculous antibacterials
+– Tuberculosis, in combination with other antituberculosis antibacterials

 Forms and strengths

 – 50 mg and 100 mg dispersible tablets

 – Tuberculosis, latent tuberculosis as monotherapy or in combination with daily rifampicin

 Child under 30 kg: 10 mg/kg (7 to 15 mg/kg) once daily, on an empty stomach